The Memorial

 Victoria Metcalfe-Hough, consultant, senior Research Associate at ODI Humanitarian Policy Group

-Sara Pantuliano, CEO Overseas Development Institute
+Sara Pantuliano CMG, CEO Overseas Development Institute

 Nick Roseveare MBE, former CEO MAG, former Oxfam Humanitarian Director